-You know, in the past year and a half or two years, things that have come out of our sphere have actually started to shape mainstream political discourse within the Republican Party, for instance.
-I think it was in 2012 that Gregory Hood at Counter-Currents referred to mainstream conservatives as “cuckold conservatives,” and that was really the inception of the cuckservative meme, which when it became more widespread through Twitter became a really effective barb that drove a lot of mainstream conservatives wild because it was so true.
+You know, in the past year-and-a-half or two years, things that have come out of our sphere have actually started to shape mainstream political discourse within the Republican Party, for instance.
+I think it was in 2012 that Gregory Hood at Counter-Currents referred to mainstream conservatives as “cuckold conservatives,” and that was really the inception of the cuckservative meme, which, when it became more widespread through Twitter, became a really effective barb that drove a lot of mainstream conservatives wild because it was so true.
 So, we started shaping the discourse, and I think that’s very valuable.

-Now, another current of thought that is sort of flowing into the Alternative Right that’s very important is the breakdown of the libertarian movement.
+Now, another current of thought that is flowing into the Alternative Right that’s very important is the breakdown of the libertarian movement.
 This is very important.
-I used to be a libertarian years ago, and I sort of followed this intellectual journey a long time ago.
-But in 2008 when the Ron Paul movement was getting started, I started noticing how overwhelmingly white Ron Paul supporters were and it was an implicitly white thing.
+I used to be a libertarian years ago, and I followed this intellectual journey a long time ago.
+But in 2008 when the Ron Paul movement was getting started, I started noticing how overwhelmingly white Ron Paul supporters were, and it was an implicitly white thing.
 They weren’t aware of the fact that this was a very white form of politics.
 It made sense more to white people than to any other group.

 I was betting at the time that a lot of these people would start breaking away from this and moving in the direction of white identity politics.
-When I was the editor of The Occidental Quarterly near the end of that time, I actually set in motion an essay contest on libertarianism and white racial nationalism.
+When I was the editor of The Occidental Quarterly, near the end of that time, I actually set in motion an essay contest on libertarianism and white racial nationalism.
 The purpose of that was to get our best minds to think about this idea and create an analysis and work towards creating talking points that we could use to ease the way of a lot of people towards our position.

 I don’t think that bore any fruit at the time, really, at least I didn’t see any, but a few years later after the 2012 election campaign and the end of the Ron Paul movement basically, within the libertarian sphere there was a real push by cultural Leftists to basically just take it all over and to eject anything that seemed conservative or patriotic or whatever.
 It became this Leftist, globalizing, and really sometimes quite explicitly Jewish takeover.

 Those people are all ex-libertarians, and they have moved out of libertarianism towards white identity politics in basically the same way I did and a lot of other people have.
-So, that really is a broad tributary that is flowing into White identity politics and into the overall Alt Right umbrella and it’s a very vital force too.
+So, that really is a broad tributary that is flowing into white identity politics and into the overall Alt Right umbrella, and it’s a very vital force too.

 Most of the people involved in this are quite young.
 Most of them are quite educated.
 It’s very, very interesting.
 I had a dinner recently with some new young people who have come into it in the past 6 months to 2 years and then some people who have been around for decades.
-The contrast could not have been more marked, because really the people who had been in this for decades were all kind of misfits.
+The contrast could not have been more marked, because really the people who had been in this for decades were all misfits.
 They were socially awkward and weird people.
-And the younger crowd coming in were mostly quite impressive sort of fratty, preppy, squared away people, many of them with recent military careers, most of them in their 20s or around 30 and just a very different look and feel to this.
+And the younger crowd coming in were mostly quite impressive: fratty, preppy, squared away people, many of them with recent military careers, most of them in their 20s or around 30 and just a very different look and feel to this.
 People with a lot of agency and discipline and organization.

 But there’s also a large number of people coming to this who are very normal in their presentation and their background.
 They’re the kind of people who psychologically would not be inclined to get involved in any kind of radical identity politics.
-But there’s a wind in our sails now, and they feel not only conviction, but they also feel that this is something that they can put their effort into and it might actually bear fruit.
+But there’s a wind in our sails now, and they feel not only conviction, but they also feel that this is something that they can put their effort into, and it might actually bear fruit.
 So, there’s a great deal of excitement and intellectual vitality here.

 One of the interesting things that I’ve now been hearing about is young Jews, including young Orthodox Jews, which seems like a very unlikely category, are now being drawn into this.
 They’re reading Heartiste.
-They’re sharing Alt Right memes
+They’re sharing Alt Right memes.

 LR: Heartiste?
 I don’t know Heartiste.

 GJ: Chateau Heartiste.
 It’s a blog run by this fellow who used to go by the name Roissy.
 Now he goes by the name Heartiste.
 Autiste is a play on Heartiste.
-But anyway, it’s a game blog.
+But anyway, it’s a “game” blog.
 It’s on a higher level than “how to pick up girls,” but it deals with realism in the relations between the sexes, and it’s enormously popular, and he identifies himself as an Alt Right figure.
 It’s part of the manosphere, which is a sphere that overlaps with the Alt Right.

 But anyway, we’re finding these young Orthodox Jews are now into Heartiste and into Alt Right memes.
 One of the things I think is going on here is they’re just drawn to something that’s intellectually vital and exciting.
 So, this is something that I’ve been seeing signs of in recent months.